Entanglement entropy from entanglement contour: higher dimensions: Entanglement entropy and entanglement contour for annuli and spherical shells

-In this section we firstly consider the region $\mathcal{A}$ to be a disk and its partition into a concentric smaller disk $\mathcal{A}_1$ and an annulus $\mathcal{A}_2$, see the left figure in Fig. \ref{partitiondisk}.
-Since there are only two relevant subsets the proposal \eqref{ECproposal} reduces to the following equation
+Again, in this section we consider the vacuum state of a CFT$_{d}$ on a hyperplane with Poincar\'e symmetry.
+Based on the contour function for spherical regions \eqref{contoursphere} and the \textit{ALC proposal}, in this section we derive the \textit{entanglement contour} and entanglement entropy for annulus and spherical shells in CFT$_d$.
+Firstly we consider the region $A$ to be a disk and its partition into a concentric smaller disk $ A_1$ and an annulus $ A_2$, see Fig.\ref{partitiondisk}.
+Note that, since there are only two relevant subsets, the \textit{ALC proposal} \eqref{ECproposal} reduces to the following equation,